georgeweigt/eigenmath/README.md

 1. Install Xcode from the Mac App Store.

-2. Launch Xcode and open the project `Eigenmath.xcodeproj` in the `xcode` directory.
+2. Launch Xcode and open the project `eigenmath-master/xcode/Eigenmath.xcodeproj`

 3. From the Xcode Product menu, select Archive.
 Xcode starts building Eigenmath, which takes some time.